 During a student's term of probation, the student will be allowed to take regular classes (12 cr. hrs. is recommended).
 The student must also continue to prepare for the TOEFL and demonstrate that a reasonable attempt has been made to pass it.

-If after a semester of probation, a student still has not scored 500 on the TOEFL, the student's status will be evaluated by the ESL faculty.
+If after a semester of probation, a student still has not met TOEFL requirements, the student's status will be evaluated by the ESL faculty.